SepidehMiralai/clock-in/README.md

 * Deployment instructions:
- This app is deployed on heroku with this link: https://sepid-clock-in.herokuapp.com/clock_events
+ This app is deployed on heroku with this link: https://sepid-clock-in.herokuapp.com/clock_events.

-* ...
+ I created an admin user with the following sign in information.
+The admin field of the admin user is set to true.
+  - email: sepid@test.com
+  - password: 123456